w3c/mathml/docs/accessibility.md

         </mrow>
     </mrow>
 </math>
  Many people find this too large to understand if read uninterrupted from start to finish.
-Techniques for navigation are supported by many screen readers, but techniques differ and features such as outlines and ellison are still being experimented with.
+Techniques for navigation are supported by many screen readers, but techniques differ and features such as outlines and ellison are under active investigation.
  </li>
 <li>
 <b>Synchronized highlighting of text/math with speech</b> Tools such as TextHELP! and ZoomText both support highlighting of text as it is spoken.
-The same should work with math.
-This is currently supported in <a src="https://mathshare.benetech.org">Mathshare</a>.
+The same features should work with math, and are currently supported in <a src="https://mathshare.benetech.org">Mathshare</a>.
 </li>
 </ul>